myaxxxxx/pruning/README.md

 <img src="audio/viz.jpg"/>
 </div>

-The corresponding audio input is in ```audio/ted_1096_7.wav```.
-The red boxes indicate pauses in speech.
-From this figure, it can be observed that there is a lot of redundant information in the content of the speech input.
+Visualization of input audio, the corresponding audio file is in ```audio/ted_1096_7.wav```.
+From the red boxes of this figure, it can be observed that there is a lot of redundant information in the content of the speech input.

 ### Installations